ProtonMail/android-mail/README.md

 to [Firebase App Distribution](https://firebase.google.com/docs/app-distribution).

 ## Signing
-All `release` builds done on CI are automatically signed with ProtonMail's keystore.
-In order to perform signing locally, the keystore will need to be placed into the `keystore/` directory and the credentials will be read from `private.properties` file.
+All `release` builds done on CI are automatically signed with debug keystore.
+Only `sign` jobs, which are available only on protected branch, and have dependency on `release` jobs will produce artifacts signed with production keystore.

 ## Observability
 Crashes and errors that happen in `release` (non debuggable) builds are reported to Sentry in an anonymized form.